Introduction to uDALES post-processing with MATLAB¶

 Field data:

-• load_stat_xyt.
-This method load the 1D slab- and time-averaged statistics from the file xytdump.expnr.nc.
-Several time-intervals may be present in the data.
+- load_stat_xyt.
+This method load the 1D slab- and time-averaged statistics from the file

-• load_stat_t.
-This method loads the 3D time-averaged statistics from the file tdump.expnr.nc.
-Several time-intervals may be present in the data.
+xytdump.expnr.nc.
+Several time-intervals may be present in the data. - load_stat_t.
+This method loads the 3D time-averaged statistics from the file

-• load_field.
-This method loads instantaneous 3D data from the file fielddump.expnr.nc.
+Xslicedump.expnr.nc.
 Several output times may be present in the data.

 Facet data:

-• calculate_frontal_properties.
+- calculate_frontal_properties.
 This method calculates the skylines, frontal areas and blockage ratios in the x- and y-direction.

-• plot_fac_type.
+- plot_fac_type.
 This method displays the type of surface for each facet.

-• assign_prop_to_fac.
+- assign_prop_to_fac.
 This method assigns a property of the facet type to each of the facets, so it can be used for calculation and visualisation

-• plot_fac.
+- plot_fac.
 This method displays a surface variable on the mesh.

-• load_fac_momentum.
-This method loads instantaneous momentum surface data from fac.expnr.nc.
-The first index is the facet id and second index is time.
+- load_fac_momentum.
+This method loads instantaneous momentum surface data from

-• load_seb.
+facEB.expnr.nc.
+The first index is the facet id and second index is time. - load_seb.
 This method loads all instantaneous surface energy balance terms.
 The first index is the facet id and second index is time.

-• load_fac_temperature.
-This method loads instantaneous facet temperature data facT.expnr.nc.
-The first index is the facet id, the second is the layer index and the third index is time.
+facT.expnr.nc.
+The first index is the facet id, the second is the layer index and the third index is time. - area_average_seb.
+This method calculates the area-averaged surface energy balance from the facet surface energy balances obtained using

-• area_average_fac.
+load_seb. - area_average_fac.
 This method performs area-averaging over (a selection of) the facets.
 The facet index is assumed to be the first index of the array.

-• convert_fac_to_field.
+- convert_facflx_to_field.
 This method converts a facet variable to a density in a 3D field, so it can be used for post-processing (e.g. calculating distributed drag).

 The live matlab file of this tutorial can be found in the repository in the folder /docs/tutorial_mlx.

-Initialising udbase
+Initialising udbase¶

 The starting point of this tutorial is that you have run a simulation and have merged the output files.
 If the simulations were performed on a HPC system, we assume that you have copied the output directory to your own workstation.
 Some of the netCDF (*.nc) files may be very large and you may only want to copy these if you plan to analyse the data.

 The uDALES postprocessing class is called udbase.
 Typically, you will create a post-processing script in the output directory on your workstation, but it is also possible to have the output directory located in another directory.
 This is particularly useful if you are comparing several different simulations at the same time.
-Here, we will show how to use data from simulation 065 (expnr=065)that is located in a different directory from the one you are working in.
+Here, we will show how to use data from simulation 065 (expnr=065) that is located in a different directory from the one you are working in.

 Note that the uDALES/tools/matlab path must be added via the Set Path button in order to use the udbase class.
 Alternatively, it can be added using the addpath function inside the script (done here).